If you have comprehensive coverage as a part of your car insurance policy, vandalism is covered

 Speak to any eyewitnesses.
 If anyone saw the vandalism happen, save their name and contact information.

 File a police report.
 Contact your local police department and file a police report.
+A police report may be required if you’re filing a vandalism claim.
 The police may or may not come to the scene, but either way, you’ll likely need to provide information like your car’s make, model and vehicle identification number (VIN).

 Contact your car insurance company.
-If you plan on filing a claim, you should contact your car insurance provider and notify them of the damage.
+If you plan on filing a claim, you should contact your car insurance provider and notify them of the damage as soon as possible.
 You can usually do this online, over the phone, or through a mobile app if your provider has one.
-You’ll be assigned a claims adjustor, who will give you instructions about the next steps to take.
+You’ll be assigned a claims adjustor, who will survey the damage and give you instructions about the next steps to take.

 Get the damage to your vehicle repaired.
 If you’re filing a claim, your car insurance company may ask you to use a specific repair shop.
 If not, you’re free to shop around and choose any car repair service you want.
 If you’re filing a claim on the damage, save any receipts or documents related to the repairs.

 Although comprehensive coverage does cover vandalism, it actually might not be the most affordable route to take if the damage to your car isn’t that bad.
 An important factor to consider when it comes to filing a car insurance claim on vandalism damage is that comprehensive coverage usually requires you to pay an out-of-pocket deductible, often set at $500 or $1,000.
 Your comprehensive coverage will only cover the costs of repairs after you’ve paid the amount of the deductible.

 So if your deductible is set at $500, and the cost of repairs came to $540, your insurance would cover the remaining $40 after you paid the $500 deductible amount.
 For that reason, it’s not always worth it to go through the process of filing a claim, even if your insurance policy covers vandalism.